-The District and the County have entered into an intergovernmental agreement (IGA) that states the Distict will reimburse the County for the cost of library operations.
-The IGA also provides a structure for governance, internal services and management of the Districts as well as defining ownership of library assets.
-The terms of the agreement are effective January 1, 2013 to June 30, 2014 and the agreement has been renewed through June 30, 2021.
-In May of 2013 the term of the agreement was extended to June 30, 2015 or until terminated according to the agreement's terms.
-The agreement will automatically renew on an annual basis, unless all parties agree to terminate the agreement.
-All other terms and conditions of the contract shall remain the same.
+The District and the County have entered into an intergovernmental agreement (IGA) that states the District will reimburse the County for the cost of library operations.
+The IGA also provides a structure for governance, internal services and management of the District as well as defining ownership of library assets.
+The IGA is effective from January 1, 2013 to June 30, 2022.
+The IGA renews annually on an automatic basis unless both parties decide to terminate the agreement.